MarianaLopez-Ksquare/hms_itk/README.md

         -Can see all appointments with filter
         -Can add new doctors

-    **Auth Module
-        -Role Based
-        -Account Authentication
-        -JWT-based

-# Create a README.md file in which you will write your models and justifications
+Create a README.md file in which you will write your models and justifications

-# For every single model that you create, write why or what this model would be useful
+For every single model that you create, write why or what this model would be useful

-# Create the repo where you will work for the duration of the development of the project